Dressing for Winter

 If training comfortably outside in the winter is a very high priority, consider a pair of winter boot-style shoes, designed for comfort and performance in cold conditions.
 The Sidi Hydro GTX is a high-performance choice.

 As far as socks go, again avoid cotton, which doesn't insulate when wet.
 Wool is a great choice, and your regular synthetic cycling socks will work fine, too, if your shoes are warm enough.
-We like thick and comfy DeFeet Woolie Boolie 4 Inch Socks.
+We like thick and comfy DeFeet Woolie Boolie 4 Inch Sock.

 As experienced year-round riders and commuters, we'd love to help you find the gear that will keep you on your bike all through the winter.
 If you have any questions, please contact us at 1-800-682-0570 or [email protected].